 Yes, all students need a passport.
 ISA recommends applying for one as soon as possible, as it may take up to 8 weeks to process.

 ISA recommends renewing the passport as soon as possible.
-Passports need to have an expiration of earlier than 6 months after the student's departure from the country abroad.
+Passports must be valid for at least six months after the end date of a student's program.

 Is a visa required for the program?

-For programs that require an official enrollment letter for visa purposes, the letter will be mailed to the student's permanent address, so it is important for family to watch for these in the mail, as they are very difficult and costly to replace.
+For programs that require an official enrollment letter for visa purposes, the letter will be mailed to the student's permanent address.
+It is important for family to watch for these in the mail, as they are very difficult and costly to replace.

 Are there any resources available for booking flights?

-Please refer to Helpful Resources/Airfare Resources of the ISA website.
-Students should also consult the "How to Book Your Flight Form" in their ISA Student Portal for help finding airfare.
+Please refer to Helpful Resources and Airfare Resources sections of the ISA website.
+Students should also consult the "How to Book Your Flight Form" in their ISA Student Portal (available after acceptance into their program) for help finding airfare.

 What days should the student book their flight for?

 Students must arrive on the specified arrival day, during the pre-arranged pick up times, in order to have ISA airport pickup.
-Most intensive month programs do not include airport pickup, however please refer to your student's program to confirm this detail.
+Most intensive month programs do not include airport pickup; however, please refer to your student's program contract to confirm this detail.
 Students can usually arrange private pickup for an additional cost if not arriving during pickup times or if their program does not include airport pickup.

 What should my student pack for his/her program abroad?

-Students should reference his/her online orientation through their ISA Portal as there is a packing section specifically for the student's program they are participating in.
+Your student should reference his/her online orientation through their ISA Student Portal as there is a packing section specifically for the student's program they are participating in.
 This orientation is made available directly after the final forms and payment deadline for the student's specific program.
-ISA will inform the student when this inforamtion is available in their portal.
+ISA will inform the student when this information is available in their portal.